-This network aims to strengthen the links between groups already involved in ALD (Atomic Layer Deposition), as well as widen them towards new users, by sharing their skills and savoir-faire, organizing specific trainings; and promote exchanges among academic and industrial partners.
-This aims at seeding new projects, propose innovative materials and advanced processes in a « materials by design » strategy.
+This network aims to strengthen the links between the ALD (Atomic Layer Deposition) community and to extend it to new users, by pooling their skills and know-how, organising training activities and encouraging exchanges between academic and industrial partners.
+The aim is to seed new projects, propose innovative materials and advanced processes in a « materials by design » strategy.
 Our ambition is to gather knowledge from "traditionnal" applications (microelectronics, energy) and also spread it towards new fields (biology, health, aeronautics, spatial, ...)

-The GDR2009 "RAFALD" is currently supported by several institutes of CNRS : INC (hosting institute), INSIS and INP via the involved teams or the "Sections du Comité National" (15, 11, 14, 8, 9, 10, 11, 3, 5).
-It is sponsored by the CNRS, the CEA and other specific institutions or industrial partners.
-It is managed by a Bureau of 16 personnes and gathers about 160 people (among which 110 permanent staff) working in 30 research teams from CNRS, CEA, Universities, Engineering schools, ...
+The GDR2009 "RAFALD" is currently supported by several CNRS institutes: INC (hosting institute), with the support of INSIS and INP via the teams involved or the "Sections du Comité National" (15, 11, 14, 8, 9, 10, 11, 3, 5).
+It is funded by the CNRS, the CEA and sponsors solicited by the hosts of the events.
+It is governed by a Board of 16 people.
+It brings together about 160 people (including 110 permanent staff) in 30 teams from CNRS units, universities, CEA, engineering schools, etc. ....

 The GDR is divided into five main areas:

 - the organisation of scientific days, including the RAFALD congress organised every year over three days in November

 - support for inter-team mobility

 - creation of platforms for the exchange of information and equipment